jh3nd3rs0n/jargyle/README.md

 If any of the usernames or any of the passwords contain a percent sign character (`%`) not used for URL encoding, then each percent sign character not used for URL encoding must be replaced with the URL encoding character `%25`.

-`jargyle.server.socks5.XmlFileSourceUsernamePasswordAuthenticator`: This class authenticates the username and password based on the [XML file of users](#3-7-managing-socks5-users-for-username-password-authentication) whose file name is provided as a parameter string
+`jargyle.server.socks5.XmlFileSourceUsernamePasswordAuthenticator`: This class authenticates the username and password based on the [XML file of users](#3-7-managing-socks5-users-for-username-password-authentication) whose file name is provided as a string value

 Partial command line example: